 - Don’t distract them

 That’s about it.
 Try your best and help each other as much as you can.
 Safety is paramount in your training when you’re trying new things.
-Help others and be helped.
 That’s the best way to make progress and get the most from the social side of exercising.

-If you're having trouble with a spotter or you aren't confident to start, consider trying exercises in a power rack or smith machine to use the equipment for added support.
+If you’re having trouble with a spotter or aren’t confident to start, try exercises in a power rack or smith machine to use the equipment for added support.
 Whatever you do, do it safely.